ryanpe05/ryanpe05.github.io/README.md

 # ryanpe05.github.io

-index.html is the portfolio page for my personal projects.
-Within the FCC folder is the code for each individual project.
+index.html is the portfolio page for my personal projects. index2 contains a different home page for my web development work.
+Within the FCC folder is the code for each individual web project.

-On the portfolio page, clicking on the images will direct you to the specified project, which can then be interacted with.

 Please do not interact with the live website link.
 This will interfere with the data calculated on the site.

-Any questions can be directed to rpeck3@gatech.edu
+Any questions can be directed to ryan_peck@berkeley.edu